 THE EVOLUTION OF GIVING

-It’s appropriate that Giving Tuesday should come right after Black Friday and Cyber Monday.
-We’re becoming a society that combines getting with giving.
+It’s appropriate that Giving Tuesday should come right after Black Friday and Cyber Monday because we’re becoming a society that combines getting with giving.
 And, commerce increasingly supports the charitable sector through social entrepreneurship.
-When I was young, society could not bear to speak about the suffering of the world’s people; now, we are doing something about it.
-Things get better with our steady efforts to make them so.
-Do whatever you can this holiday season and throughout the year.
+Do whatever you can during this holiday season and throughout the year.